Dikaia railway station: Facilities

 The station has no facilities.
 It is equipped with a small waiting room but little else.
 The platforms have no outside seating, Dot-matrix display departure and arrival screens or timetable poster boards for passenger information, and the station remains little more than an unstaffed halt.

 Services

-As of 2020, the station is only served by only one daily pair of regional trains Alexandroupoli–Ormenio.
+As of 2020, the station is only served by only one daily pair of regional trains Alexandroupolis–Ormenion.
 There are currently no services to Svilengrad.

 As of October 2024 all services are run as a rail-replacement bus service.